 A Player is not permitted to hold an opponent's stick.
 A Minor Penalty shall be assessed to a Player who holds an opponent's stick (assessed and announced as "holding the stick").
 A Player is permitted to protect themself by defending against an opponent's stick.
 They must immediately release the stick and allow the Player to resume normal play.

-→ Rule 24.8 - Infractions
+This rule is described under → Rule 24.8 - Infractions